pypsa-meets-earth/pypsa-earth/doc/how_to_contribute.rst

 ##########################################

 Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Every little bit helps, and you always earn credits.

 You can contribute on the code side in many ways: